 12. Rattles and sound blocks (2-6 months)

 Toys that make noises are a hit with babies.
 We could experiment with different rattles, shake them quickly or slowly, closer or farther from his ear to see the volume changing.
 We could put the rattle in his hand so that he tries to grasp it and help him shake it so he realises that a sound is created when he moves his hand.
 There are rattles with multiple sounds: bells, rice or lentils, plastic balls.
-These Rainbow sound blocks from Amazon are amazingdue to both the noises and the lovely colours.
+These Rainbow sound blocks are amazing due to both the noises and the lovely colours.

 13. Bubbles are fun (3-6 months)